Modern Definition and Ancient Definition: Ancient and Modern Definition

 We can also consider the formulas which hold of $M$ itself regarded as a set.
 For instance for $\mathbb{N}$ we have $\forall n. n\in \mathbb{N} \rightarrow n + 1 \in \mathbb{N}$.
-This is a formula $\phi(x)$ given by $\forall n. n\in x \rightarrow n + 1 \in x$.
+Thus $\mathbb{N}$ satisfies the formula $\phi(x)$ given by $\forall n. n\in x \rightarrow n + 1 \in x$.
 Let the set of these formulas be denoted by $\Delta(M)$.
 Suppose that this set is finitely axiomatisable.
-Then we have generators and non-generators.
-Clearly for a formula to be a property or definition or even genus we do not want the constant $M$ to appear and we want the formula to be structurally irreducible.
-Also $M$ is to be a set (or an essence).
-But given this how do we decide which formula counts as 'essential' and which does not ?
+Then again we have generators and non-generators.
+Clearly for a generator formula to be the modern analogue of property or definition or even genus we do not want the constant $M$ to appear in the formula and we want the formula to be structurally irreducible - not equivalent to a subformula of itself.
+But how do we decide which formula counts as 'essential' and which does not ?
 A tentative solution would be that we have \emph{a priori} a certain intuition of the nature of $M$ and that some formulas have more direct intuitive force than others.
-Also the definitional nature of a formula must depend on its having the form $ x \in A \&.... $ .
+Also the definitional nature of a formula must depend on its having the form $ x \in A \&.... $ which reflects the genus + difference template of the ancient theory.

-Suppose we had a certain class of mathematical structures $M$ and a finite $G \subset \mathcal{P}(M)$ whose elements ordered by inclusion satisfied the order properties of $\prec$.
-Does then $G$ come from the extensions of some system of genera, species and definitions ?
+Suppose we had a certain class of mathematical structures $M$ and a finite $G \subset PM$ whose elements ordered by inclusion satisfied the order properties of $\overline{\in}$ of section 2.
+How do we determine if $G$ should be considered legitimately as coming from the extensions of some system of genera, species and definitions ?
+This brings us to interesting considerations involving the modern logical notion of (first-order) definability.
+Note that the set of indefinable real numbers is definable but no individual element of this set can be identified or defined.
+This is a striking illustration of an infima species and its subordinate individuals.